College of Health and Human Services

 Dr. Kassa, a native of Ethiopia, earned his Ph.D. in biological sciences from Bowling Green State University in 1982.
 Soon afterwards, he returned to his country and worked in various capacities in the Ministry of Agriculture.
 After returning to the United States in 1990, he held various positions, including senior research Associate, assistant professor, and registered sanitarian.
 At that time he enrolled at the Medical College of Ohio as a part-time graduate student and received the Master of Occupational Health (MSOH) and the Master of Public Health (MPH) degrees from the institution.
 Dr. Kassa's research interests include environmental lead assessment, commercial food safety, and potential impact of wildlife on health.

-Hans Schmalzried, Ph.D., Associate Professor, Public Health, Department of Public and Allied Health
+Hans Schmalzried, Ph.D., Professor, Public Health, Chair of the Department of Public and Allied Health

 231 Health Center 419-372-9930 Fax: 419-372-2400